Former prime minister Gough Whitlam has died aged 98.

-The eldest of two children of Martha and public servant Frederick Whitlam, his formative years were spent between Melbourne, Sydney and Canberra.
+The eldest of two children of Martha and public servant Frederick Whitlam, his childhood years were spent between Melbourne, Sydney and Canberra.

-Gough Whitlam went on to complete Arts and Law degrees at the University of Sydney and, with the Second World War spreading to the Pacific, in 1941 registered with the Royal Air Force.
+Gough Whitlam went on to complete Arts and Law degrees at the University of Sydney.
+In 1941, with World War 2 spreading to the Pacific he registered with the Royal Air Force.

 Biographer Jenny Hocking says this period had one of the most profound influences on Gough Whitlam's life.